ibm-ecosystem-engineering/Watson-NLP/MLOps/Deploy-to-Code-Engine/README.md

 ```
 </span>

 Set variable `REGISTRY` as follows to pull the images from IBM Entitled Registry.
-IBMers with access to Artifactory can follow the instructions [here](https://github.com/ibm-build-labs/Watson-NLP/blob/main/MLOps/access/README.md#docker).
 <span style="font-size:x-small">

 ```